Over 10,000 Baby Boomers cross the retirement threshold each day.

 Pros and Cons of Annuities

-Annuities come with unique advantages that often can’t be duplicated in any other investment.
+Annuities come with unique advantages that can't be found in any other investment.
 However, it’s important to assess the disadvantages to weigh whether annuities are right for your retirement portfolio.

 Are Annuities Right for You?